TFRA: The Tax-Free Retirement Account That Helps Minimize Taxes on Retirement Income

 What is a TFRA?

-A TFRA is a tax-free retirement account.
-It is NOT a qualified retirement plan or an employer-sponsored retirement plan.
+A TFRA is a tax-free retirement account is NOT a qualified retirement plan or an employer-sponsored retirement plan.
 These individually owned plans build up cash value and allow you to access the cash as income on a tax free based due to the internal revenue code.

 They have many advantages compared to a 401K and Traditional IRA.
 Mostly the fact that you can not lose money and they are not directly invested in the market.